This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Antibiotic medicine: These are used to prevent or treat an infection caused by bacteria.

 - Pain medicine: You may be given a prescription medicine to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.

 - Botulinum toxin: This may be injected into the muscles of your jaw to decrease your pain.

 - Steroid medicine: These may be injected into the joint to decrease pain and swelling.

 - Muscle relaxers help decrease pain and muscle spasms.

 - X-rays: You may need to have x-rays of your skull, jaw, or teeth.

 - Arthrogram: This is an x-ray that uses contrast dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your jaw.
 You may be given contrast dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Bone scan: This is a test done to look at the bones in your body.
 The bone scan shows areas where your bone is diseased or damaged.
 You will get a radioactive liquid, called a tracer, through a vein in your arm.
 The tracer collects in your bones.
 Pictures will then be taken to look for problems.
 Examples of bone problems include fractures (breaks) and infection.